Maximum Mean Discrepancy on Exponential Windows for Online Change Detection: Our proposed algorithm

 \subsection{MMDEW Algorithm}

-First, we show that introducing subsampling to the data structure leads to a better approximation of $\MMD_b^2$ than subsampling directly from the stream of data.
-Further, we establish that uniformly subsampling a logarithmic number of observations per bucket leads to polylogarithmic runtime and logarithmic memory complexities, and present the full algorithm.
+Our algorithm builds upon the data structure discussed previously.
+But, we suggest that each window of size $2^s$, $s=0,\dots,l$, samples $s$ observations (of the total $2^s$), that is, a logarithmic amount, while keeping everything else as before.

-For the sake of argument, assume that one has the data structure as previously introduced but that now a bucket of size $2^s$, $s=0,\dots,l$ samples $s$ observations (from $2^s$), i.e., a logarithmic amount, while keeping everything else the same as before.
-Then, we have the following proposition.
+In this section, we first analyze such subsampling and discuss its benefits.
+Afterwards, we present the complete algorithm.
+We refer to Appendix~\ref{sec:proof-count} for the proof of the following statement.